Study 4. Mankind: Nature and SinIntroduction

-In our studies so far, we have examined the very substance of the gospel, namely the Kingdom of God.
+In our studies so far, we have examined the very substance of the gospel, namely the Kingdom of God - the reign of God over the people of God.
 In the last two studies we have looked at the King of the Kingdom and in this study we will look at its potential members - humanity.
-In particular we will see how, for humanity, the Kingdom is a Kingdom lost.
+In particular we will see how, for humanity, the Kingdom is a kingdom lost.

-The Bible states that mankind is the result of a creative act by God.
-We are not an accident of nature, but the product of a free and purposeful creation of God.
+The Bible states that mankind is the result of a creative act by God; we are not an accident of nature, but the product of a free and purposeful creation by God.

 i] The apex of the system of living things; the supreme result of the work of creation.
 In fact, everything was created for us.
-That doesn't mean we are unrelated to nature or can treat it with contempt.
-There is a deep and mysterious bond between people and nature.
+This doesn't mean we are unrelated to nature, or can treat it with contempt.
+There is a deep and mysterious bond between humanity and nature.
 We have an instinctive sympathy with it and should respect it.
 In fact, it is probably best to see nature as an extension of humanity - designed for us.

 ii] One .... from a single origin.
 The Genesis account of creation tells us that the human race descended from a single human pair.
-It is difficult to know whether we should take this literally or not.
-Yet it is clear that we are a common species, one people.
+It is difficult to know whether we should take this literally or not, but it is clear that we are a common species, one people.

-iii] In the likeness of God. (note 3)
+iii] Created in the likeness of God. (note 3)

 ii] Soul and Spirit.
-As well as being creatures of flesh and bones, the Bible describes us as a living soul.
-We have been inbreathed by God, 2Sam.19:12f.
+As well as being creatures of flesh and bones, the Bible describes us as a living soul; we have been inbreathed by God, 2Sam.19:12f.
 This is our life-force, our inner-being.
-The word "soul" refers to our psychic or mental life, while "spirit" to our spiritual life i.e. our ability to reach out to God and to know him.
-Quite often though, the Bible doesn't make these distinctions and so the terms "soul" or "spirit" can refer to either mental or spiritual aspects of our being.
+The word "soul" refers to our psychic, or mental life, while "spirit" refers to our spiritual life i.e., our ability to reach out to God and to know him.
+Quite often, though, the Bible doesn't make these distinctions and so the terms "soul" or "spirit" can refer to either mental or spiritual aspects of our being.

 It is important not to see the "soul/spirit" as a separate part of our being - something that can be separated from the body after death.
 We are a whole being, both body and soul, and in Jesus we will be so for eternity.
 Also, don't confuse a person's spirit with the Holy Spirit/The Spirit.
 The Holy Spirit is the third person of the trinity, the very person of God.
 Our spirit is that part of our make-up which enables us to relate to God.